Skip to navigation Skip to content

 • Another person who, in the opinion of the Secretary, should be treated for the purposes of this definition as a partner or dependent child of the person

-When assessing whether a person was a family member of a refugee/humanitarian entrant, the relationship must be considered as at the time the refugee/former refugee arrived in Australia and their circumstances at one of the following times:
+When assessing if a person is a family member of a refugee/humanitarian entrant, the relationship must be considered as at the time the refugee/former refugee arrived in Australia and their circumstances at one of the following times.
+For:

-• For Family Tax Benefit (FTB) - on the earliest date they may be entitled to receive payment (generally this would be the date customer was both physically present and residing in Australia whilst the holder of a qualifying visa), or
+• Family Tax Benefit (FTB) - on the earliest date they may be entitled to receive payment (generally this would be the date the customer was both physically present and residing in Australia whilst the holder of a qualifying visa)

-• For Parental Leave Pay (PPL) - on the child's date of birth or entry into care, or
+• Parental Leave Pay (PPL) - on the child's date of birth or entry into care

-• For Dad and Partner Pay DAP - on the DAP period start date, or
+• Dad and Partner Pay (DAP) - on the DAP period start date

-• For all other payments, on the date of claim
+• all other payments, on the date of claim

 Exception: if the refugee or humanitarian migrant has died since arrival in Australia, the customer must have been a family member of that person when the person arrived and when the person died.

-The Service Officer making the referral is responsible for making the assessment of the family relationship.
-This assessment including the reasons for determining why a person satisfies the definition must be fully documented in the referral to CIS.
+The Service Officer making the referral must assess the family relationship.
+In the referral to CIS, document this assessment fully, including the reasons for determining why a person is a family member.

 5